Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 - What, if anything, seems to improve symptoms?

-- What, if anything, seems to worsen symptoms?
+- What, if anything, seems to make symptoms worse?

 What you can do in the meantime

-It's never too late to make healthy lifestyle changes, such as quitting smoking, cutting down on salt and eating a healthy diet.
+It's never too late to make healthy lifestyle changes, such as quitting smoking, reducing salt and eating a healthy diet.
 These changes may help prevent pulmonary hypertension from getting worse.